-With ca. 10.9 million people affected by dementia in Europe, with numbers set to double by 2050 (Prince, Guerchet and Prina 2013), with 20 million carers, and with no cure in sight (Alcove 2013: 13), research into dementia is a priority of the European Commission (EC), (OCED 2015: 20).
-Characterised by progressive memory and cognitive degeneration (Alcove 2013: 13), it is widely recognised that people with dementia experience a range of behavioural and psychological problems subsequent disadvantaged or discriminated status, and reduced social engagement.
-Therefore, research into care and support to improve the quality of life of people with dementia is essential, to encourage and enable and offer opportunities for them to engage in activities that are in line with their interests and experiences (Alcove 2013: 22; Alzheimer's Society 2013; Alzheimer's Australia 2008, Victorian State Government 2014).
+With ca. 10.9 million people affected by dementia in Europe, with numbers set to double by 2050 (Prince et al., 2013), with 20 million carers, and with no cure in sight (Alcove 2013, p.
+13), research into dementia is a priority of the European Commission (EC) (OECD, 2015, p.
+20).
+Characterized by progressive memory and cognitive degeneration (Alcove, 2013, p.
+13), it is widely recognized that people with dementia experience a range of behavioral and psychological problems subsequent disadvantaged or discriminated status, and reduced social engagement.
+Therefore, research into care and support to improve the quality of life of people with dementia is essential, to encourage and enable and offer opportunities for them to engage in activities that are in line with their interests and experiences (Alcove, 2013, p.
+22; Alzheimer's Society, 2013; Alzheimer's Australia, 2008; Victorian State Government, 2014).

 However, currently there is very little research into the quality of life of people with Dementia.
-Existing studies are largely focussed on functional support and safe- keeping from the perspective of the carer: References to decision-making and empowerment are rare and often related to action planning for dementia care, advance care planning or treatment options (e.g. Fetherstonhaugh 2013:144).
+Existing studies are largely focused on functional support and safe-keeping from the perspective of the carer: References to decision-making and empowerment are rare and often related to action planning for dementia care, advance care planning or treatment options (e.g. Fetherstonhaugh et al., 2013, p.
+144).
 Furthermore, caregivers and people with dementia tend to differ in their perspectives, e.g. on assistive devices, which might offer support (Gibson et al., 2015).
-Initial insights about care and social interaction from our own work indicate that caregivers also tend to take a deficit-oriented perspective, and occupation of people with dementia is often associated with doing 'something', with no focus on meaningful engagement).
-Some smaller studies which do offer insight into the wellbeing and empowerment of people with dementia, related to exercise programmes (Olsen et al., 2015) or to social eating (Keller et al., 2015), show positive responses and the appreciation of people with dementia of being recognised, respected and socially connected.
+Initial insights about care and social interaction from our own work2 indicate that caregivers also tend to take a deficit-oriented perspective, and occupation of people with dementia is often associated with doing "something," with no focus on meaningful engagement).
+Some smaller studies which do offer insight into the well-being and empowerment of people with dementia, related to exercise programs (Olsen et al., 2015) or to social eating (Keller et al., 2015), show positive responses and the appreciation of people with dementia of being recognized, respected and socially connected.